greati/logicantsy/README.md

 # logicantsy

-Library and CLI assistant for research in Logic.
+Library and CLI assistant for research in logic.

 ## Build